njagwani/Docker-Jenkins-DevOps/README.md

 ![](/Images/Image21.PNG)

-We are going to start using a local DNS for Jenkins Server.
+I am going to start using a local DNS for Jenkins Server.

 Navigate to path on your local Machine C:\Windows\System32\drivers\etc and open hosts file with Administartor rights.
 Copy the IP address from your web broswers and pasted it into you hosts file with dns record.